bmait101/driftless-trout-presence/R/bnt-dirftless-streams.md

   filter(species %in% c("brook_trout","brown_trout","tiger_trout"))
 ```

-### count of surveyed wbics in which trout are present
+### count of surveyed wbics in which trout are present:

 #### convert catch data to presence data: